Chile

 AT A GLANCE

 Chile is integrating AI across its justice and law enforcement systems to support prediction, investigation, and case management.
 The Urban Crime Prediction System (used by law enforcement) uses historical data and predictive algorithms to identify crime hotspots, while surveillance initiatives such as SITIA and Calle Segura apply facial recognition, license-plate reading, and data sharing to support policing.
 The Public Prosecutor’s Office uses FISCAL HEREDIA to map criminal networks and analyse victim statements for links between cases.
 Courts are piloting tools such as Justa for transcription and document handling and the Buscador de Jurisprudencia for legal research.
-AI has also been used in human rights litigation, and training programmes are being developed to support responsible use of AI in the justice sector.
+AI has also been used in human rights litigation by victims and counsel, and training programmes are being developed to support responsible use of AI in the justice sector.

 There are no national laws that expressly regulate the use of AI in criminal proceedings but existing general laws, such as Criminal Code of Procedure and the General Data Protection Law (Law 21.719) already apply.
 Chile is also in the process of developing a comprehensive, risk-based framework for the regulation of AI.